-This is the section with highest weightage at 40%.
+This is the section with the highest weight at 40%.
 You will be required to know the general architecture and use cases for all the AWS services mentioned above.
-There can be questions on feasibility of using a particular service for a particular use case, or which service (or group of services) will be best suited for a given use case.
+There can be questions on the feasibility of using a particular service for a particular use case, or which service (or group of services) will be best suited for a given use case.
 Another consideration is how to most efficiently use a service.
 Some types of questions might be:

-- Given a dataset what will be the best indexing strategy for DynamoDB for a given use case.
+- Given a dataset what will be the best indexing strategy for DynamoDB for a given use case

-Also there will be questions on the most common APIs for these services.
+Also, there will be questions on the most common APIs for these services.
 For example, some of the most popular S3 APIs are GetObject, ListBucket, PutObject, etc. and for SQS it is CreateQueue, SendMessage, DeleteMessage, etc. One will have to know all these basic APIs for all the AWS services mentioned above.
 This is quite a big task, as S3 itself has hundreds of APIs.
 I would recommend going through all the APIs, but if you are short of time, go through the most common ones.
 (I might have a post later about most common APIs for each of the service above, so keep checking back or like us on Facebook/Twitter to get latest blog post updates).

 There can be questions on various SDKs available for AWS too.
-For example AWS officially supports the Java and Php SDK along with others and there can be questions on these SDKs.
-Hands-on experience with coding using at least one of these SDKs is a also must
+For example, AWS officially supports the Java and PHP SDK along with others and there can be questions on these SDKs.
+Hands-on experience with coding using at least one of these SDKs is also a must.